 True Living Organics: The Ultimate Guide to Growing All-Natural Marijuana Indoors

 This true organics grow guide is also the only book that shows how to change an existing grow room to an all-natural, synthetic-free, living, breathing cannabis cultivation space.
 Written in the enjoyable easy-to-read manner that has won The Rev a large fan base, True Living Organics cuts through the BS surrounding organic marijuana growing, getting straight to the heart of the matter: living soil.
 This book shows you several different ways to create a high-quality living medium for marijuana plants.
 Dispensing with the basics of how to grow pot, this guide instead gives the reader a new education on what cannabis plants really need and the best way to give it to them.
-With over 200 color photos illustrating every topic, this book is essential for anyone who has given a thought towards growing marijuana organically.
+With over 200 color photos illustrating every topic, this book is essential for anyone who has given a thought to growing marijuana organically.

 The Cannabis Breeder’s Bible: The Definitive Guide to Marijuana Genetics, Cannabis Botany and Creating Strains for the Seed Market